Importing Photos and Video into Lightroom

 - All Photos: Shows all the photos in the location your choose.

-- New Photos: Shows only photos that haven’t previously been imported.
+- New Photos: Shows only photos that have not previously been imported.
 Excludes suspected duplicates.

 - Destination Folders: Only available when copying or moving photos.
 Groups photos by their destination folder.

 If you chose the “Add” option above, you won’t need to do anything here.
-If you are copying your files to your hard drive or moving your files to a new location you’ll need to choose where they are going.
+If you are copying your files to your hard drive or moving your files to a new location you will need to choose where they are going.

 Open The Destination Panel on the right-side of the photos.
 Use the listed drives to tell Lightroom which drive and the location on that drive to place the photos.